 Thank you for your interest in Minerals of the English Midlands – I hope that you will choose to purchase a copy and look forward to hearing from you soon.

-Copies have already been shipped to Australia, Belgium, Canada, Czech Republic, France, Germany, Ireland, Luxembourg, Netherlands, Poland, USA and the UK!
+Copies have already been shipped to Australia, Belgium, Canada, Czech Republic, France, Germany, Ireland, Italy, Luxembourg, Malaysia, Netherlands, New Zealand, Poland, Spain, USA and the UK!

 Finally – I shall be doing a number of talks about the project over the coming months.